Justin Turner Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow the most home runs in baseball (177 total, 1.5 per game).
+- The Nationals surrender the most home runs in baseball (178 total, 1.5 per game).

-- The lefty last pitched on Wednesday against the Philadelphia Phillies, when he threw five innings, allowing six earned runs while giving up seven hits.
+- The left-hander's most recent time out was on Thursday against the Philadelphia Phillies, when he went five innings, surrendering no earned runs while giving up just one hit.

-- The 24-year-old has a 4.62 ERA and 10.3 strikeouts per nine innings across 23 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.